How to make a Tutu Hairbow Holder

 Items:

-1) First thing you have to do is to decide on a design.
-Sometimes wandering up and down the fabric aisle will help you on the right direction.
+1. Deciding on a design: Sometimes wandering up and down the fabric aisle will help you on the right direction.
 Be careful not to get too enamored with stiff fabrics.
 Cotton or flannel works best.
 Note that flannel is more pliable but can fray quickly, so heed the warning on fray check!

 Here are a few of my past designs to get your juices flowing: